Counterfeit Research

 Document 1

 Similarly, other challenges which affect legitimate business include dilation of their brands, loss of future and current revenue when customer purchase counterfeit products unknowingly as well as counterfeiters' competition.
 The two types of counterfeiter include non-deceptive and deceptive counterfeiters.
 Each type of counterfeit damages legitimate business.
 Problem / Topic Statement: The problem in question is how the government and business can reduce losses resulting from counterfeiting.
 If the problems for counterfeiting are not solved, there will be less incentive for innovations because all property rights for intellectuals will always be infringed by counterfeiters and the government may not give any ramifications.
 For instance, businesses can carry out a proper chain of distribution to find out and correct at points where genuine products get to the hands of counterfeiters.
+In addition, businesses can destroy undesired or damaged products to prevent them from entering the legitimate chain of distribution.

 Sign up to view the full document!